Chesapeake Bay

 The biological conditions of the bay have changed far more than the geological setting in the last four centuries.
 The stocks of seafood could recover easily from the minor impacts of Native American/early colonial harvests, but the impacts of modern fishing, clamming, oystering, and crab harvests in the last century have reduced populations dramatically.
 New species have been introduced, and the balance between species has been altered.
 The physical conditions of the sediments and water in the bay have been changed forever, and 17 million people living in the watershed continue to contribute various forms of pollution every day.

 Though restoration efforts for oysters and other species are underway, the bay will never return to its original condition.
 The states and District of Columbia failed to reduce pollution sufficiently to meet the minimum standards of the Clean Water Act, despite 25 years of synchronized promises dating back to the 1983 Chesapeake Bay Agreement (which was signed on the George Mason University Fairfax campus).
+That led to mandatory requirements, imposed by a Federal judge and negotiated with the states by the Environmental Protection Agency under President Obama.

-In May 2009, President Obama issued the Chesapeake Bay Protection and Restoration Executive Order defining a leadership role for the Federal government, and in 2010 a Federal ordered the Environmental Protection Agency to complete a Total Maximum Daily Load (TMDL) study and establish pollution limits.
-The estimated cost for Virginia to comply with the TMDL limits by 2025 is $25 billion.11
+In May 2009, President Obama issued the Chesapeake Bay Protection and Restoration Executive Order defining a leadership role for the Federal government.
+In 2010, a Federal court ordered the Environmental Protection Agency to complete a Total Maximum Daily Load (TMDL) study and establish pollution limits.

 Chesapeake Geology and Sea Level Rise